Table of Contents

 Black Walnut

 Dogs are typical victims of black walnut tree nuts because the nuts are so ubiquitous.
-The trees are not dangerous, but the nuts can be if a dog ingests them.
+The trees are generally not dangerous, but they are the most poisonous plants for dogs.
+The American Kennel Club states that its nuts can cause serious issues if a dog ingests them.
 They produce mould, which causes digestive upset and can even be fatal.

 China-Berry